 If you'd like to assist your children financially, give them a gift by investing in their TFSA.
+Doing so will reduce your taxable income.
 However, your children must be at least 18 years of age.

 Convert your RRSP into an RRIF